Levminer/website/posts/tauri-vs-electron.md

 Electron
 ![Electron](https://cdn.levminer.com/blog/tauri-vs-electron/electron-linux.png)

-Wow, thats a big win for Tauri!
+Wow, that's a big win for Tauri!

 ## 4. App backend

 Now here comes one of the disadvantages of Tauri (or its biggest advantage, I guess it depends on you).
 In your Electron app you write your app backend in JavaScript, because Electron uses the Node.js runtime.
 Tauri on the other hand is written in Rust.
-Now if you know Rust your probably happy, but if you have to learn Rust from scratch (like me) you are going to face some issues.
+Now if you know Rust you're probably happy, but if you have to learn Rust from scratch (like me) you are going to face some issues.

 You have to rewrite your app's backend in Rust, so I think the winner in Electron here.
 For now.
 Alternative bindings for your backend are on Tauri's roadmap, like Python, C++, or Deno.
 Personally I'm excited for the Deno integration so I can write my app backend in JavaScript/TypeScript again.